bologer/anycomment.io/readme.txt

 * Added logout link to logged in client, #133
 * Added ability to customize generated notification email (only for  admin and reply for now), #97
 * Added "Shortcodes" tab.
 It will have list of available shortcodes, #139
+* Added a helper notice to admins & moderators about closed comments per post, globally or if post is password protected (comments did not show in this case), #142

 **Fixes:**

 * Fixed notice message in admin, #132
 * Fixed issue when "load on scroll" option was active and comments did not load on short pages because it was not possible to scroll, #135
 * Fixed issue when custom styles were ignored as dark theme was selected
+* JavaScript & Css assets are not loaded on the page, when comments are disabled or post is password protected

 = 0.0.54 – 06.09.2018 =